 The foundation of any PLR analysis is the store walk.
 Walk your product category and gather data on everything.
 Look for what’s new in the category and what types of accessories are being merchandised alongside the main item.
 Make note of promotions offered and understand how customers maneuver the store (directional signage, etc.).
 Store walks need to occur on a regular basis so you stay apprised of changes, trends, and new releases.
 All the leg work becomes relevant in an eventual PLR, where having an in-depth analysis works wonders.

 ☑ STUDY THE COMPETITION

-Studying the competition involves reverse engineering the sales process.
-Knowing why competitors have made certain product, packaging, and merchandizing choices is key.
+Studying the competition involves reverse-engineering the sales process.
+Knowing why competitors have made certain products, packaging, and merchandising choices is key.
 What are the strengths and weaknesses of their choices?
 If you squint your eyes and look at shovels, for example, they all look pretty much the same.
 How does a product stand out to the consumer?
 What’s social media saying?
 What product is outselling others, in which channels, and why?

 ☑ UNDERSTAND THE ENDLESS AISLE